kovesp/CDL2/CDL2v1/CDL2/CDL2 Lab.md

 ### Selector Syntax
 ```
+UNIT : program ; module ; layer ; section ; abstr ; ext ; inv ; import ; imported ; export ;
+       algorithm ; procedure ; macro ; function ; action ; test ; predicate ;
+       variable ; constant ; list ; affix ; local ; alternative ; group ; call ;
+       succeed ; fail ; abort ; repeat.
 single selector : unit type, offset or name selector option.
 offset : plus token, DIGIT sequence ; minus token, DIGIT sequence ; DIGIT sequence.
-name selector : ALPHA sequence ; regular expression.
+name selector : ALPHA sequence option ; regex token, regular expression.
-selector : single selector sequence, ordinal option.
+selector : top token option, single selector sequence, ordinal option.
 ordinal : colon token, offset.
-unit type : program token ; module token ; layer token ; section token ;
+unit type : UNIT token.
-   abstr token ; ext token ; inv token ; import token ; export token ;
-   algorithm token ; procedure token ; macro token ; function token ; action token ; test token ; predicate token ;
-   variable token ; constant token ; list token ; affix token ; local token ;
-   alternative token ; group token ; call token ; succeed token ; fail token ; abort token ;
-   repeat token.
+top token : ^.
+regex token : /.
 setting : plus or minus token, setting name, setting argument option.
 ```
 #### Notes

+- The `top token` is used to indicate that the current focus is to be ignored.
+  Thus `^ ALG le` will select all algorithms that have *le* in their name, regardless of the current focus.
+- If the `top token` is not given, then the current focus is used as the starting point for the selection.
+Thus `ALG le` will select all algorithms that have *le* in their name in the current module, section, layer, etc. If the current focus is a module, then it will select all algorithms in that module that have *le* in their name.
 - The `name selector` matches any name that contains these characters.
-So `ALG le` matches any algorithm that has *le* in its name, e.g., `less`, `less than`, `clear`, etc. Use a regular expression to be more specific, e.g., `ALG ^^le.*` matches only algorithms that start with *le*.
+So `ALG le` matches any algorithm that has *le* in its name, e.g., `less`, `less than`, `clear`, etc. Use a regular expression to be more specific, e.g., `ALG /^le` matches only algorithms that start with *le*.
 - A regular expression is what is allowed in dotnet regular expressions.
-An example is `ALG ^^(less|greater)` which, for example, matches *less*, *less or equal*, *greater*, *greater or equal*, and possibly others.
+An example is `ALG /^(less|greater)` which, for example, matches *less*, *less or equal*, *greater*, *greater or equal*, and possibly others.
 - `Single selectors` must be given in hierarchical sequence.
 Thus `MOD sort SEC arith` is valid, but `SEC arith MOD sort` is not.
 - The `unit type`-s must start with a capital letter, but unlike in the code, they need not be all caps.
 This is also true when entering code.
 Notice that some of the unit types are *not* CDL2 reserved words, rather they extend the syntax to enable sub units.
 - In a `selector` one needs specify only those units that select what you are looking for.
 There is a concept of *current unit* or *focus* ... many commands change the focus, about which more later.
 - When the `offset or name selector` is omitted, then any unit of the given type is matches.\
   Note that measn that the `unit type` is also redundant.
 Thus `MOD sort LAY ALG le` is the same as `MOD sort ALG le` and `LAY ALG le` is the same as `ALG le`.
 - A selector clearly may select multiple objects of the same type (this type is the last `unit type` in the sequence.).
 If the contxt requires a single object, then the first one is selected, otherwise all are (e.g., this is the case in the `print` command).
-- The ordinal may be used to select a specific object from what is selected by the reset of the selector.
+- The ordinal may be used to select a specific object from what is selected by the rest of the selector.
 It is OK to give an ordinal that is greater than the number of selected objects, in which case the last object is selected.
 For example, `SEC arithmetic ALG less : 100` selects the last algorithm in the section `arithmetic` that has less in its name.
+If the ordinal is not given, then the first object is selected.
+If the ordinal is given, then it must be a positive integer.
 - Just to be clear, the `ordinal` is not a part of the last `single selector`, but rather is applied to the whole `selector`.

 #### List of Unit Types